djalbat/propagate-cli/README.md

 You can also execute a lone `propagate` command from within a package's subdirectory.

 Provided there are no cyclic dependencies, the updates to the packages and binaries affected by the propagation will be presented in topological order.
 Unless you use the `force` option, you will always be prompted before any changes are made to package JSON files or any shell commands are executed.
 It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
 And you should always use the `force` and `quietly` options with caution.
-This tool gives surety and confidence if used with care.
-Used carelessly, it is a blunt instrument!

 ## Contact